momaki9/ECommerce_BackEnd/README.md

 ---
 ## Installation

 A user can clone the files found in this repo then install the required node packages by running `npm i` in the command-line application.
-Be sure to supply your own `MySQL` password in the `index.js` file.
-Next, run the SQL commands found in `schema.sql` and `seeds.sql`.
-Finally, navigate to the cloned folder in terminal and run the command `node index.js`.
+Use the `schema.sql` file in the db folder to create the database using `MySQL` shell commands.
+Create and use a `.env` file to store the MySQL username and password.
+Refer to the file `.env.EXAMPLE` on how to store those sensitive data.
+Next, seed the database by running the command `node index.js` on the file located in the seeds folder, or by simplying running `npm run seed`.
+Finally, run the command `node server.js` in terminal and perform the requests (GET, PUT, POST, DELETE) on the appropriate route.

 ## Usage

-In terminal and after installing the necessary node packages (as outlined above), navigate to the folder and then run the command `node index.js`.
-A series of prompts should appear and the user can select using the arrow keys.Reference the video linked below.
+In terminal and after installing the necessary node packages and creating/seeding the database (as outlined above), open Insomnia Core and perform the different possible requests on one of the three routes (api/categories, api/tags, api/products).
+For additional information, please reference the video linked below.

 [Walkthrough Video](https://drive.google.com/file/d/1eO_pAhiyIFrfLsRmNwQ4j-1n-hsitpx2/view?usp=sharing)